pnnl/L2O-pMINLP/README.md

 - **Integer Quadratic Problems (IQP)**: A convex quadratic objective with linear constraints and integer variables.
 - **Integer Non-Convex Problems (INP)**: A more challenging variant incorporating trigonometric terms, introducing non-convexity.
-- **Mixed-Integer Rosenbrock Problems (MIRB)**: A benchmark derived from the Rosenbrock function, with linear and non-linear constraints.
+- **Mixed-Integer Rosenbrock Problems (MIRB)**: A benchmark derived from the Rosenbrock function with linear and non-linear constraints.

 To reproduce experiments, use the following commands:

+#### Arguments

+- `--size`: Specifies the problem size.
+Larger values correspond to more decision variables.
+- `--penalty`: Sets the penalty weight for constraint violations (default: 100).
+- `--project:` Enables feasibility projection as a post-processing step.

 ### Integer Quadratic Problems